 Volunteers are an integral part of our zoo family!
 Do you want to spend more time at the zoo?
 Do you love educating people about the wonders of nature and the animals that live around us?
 Do you love the idea of volunteering for a good cause?

 We have many options for volunteers with different interests at America’s 5th Zoo!
+To explore our current volunteer needs click on the button below or you can contact Kathy Whyte at (607) 724-5461 x.504.

 • Jr. Docents are required to participate in the Ross Park Ranger program, which serves as a training and evaluation program.
 As such, new Jr. Docents are only accepted in the winter & spring, up until a week before the Ross Park Ranger program.
 They must complete the Ross Park Ranger program and be accepted before they are able to volunteer as a Jr. Docent.

-• The Jr. Docent summer program runs from July 15 to August 18, 2019.
+• The Jr. Docent summer program typically runs from July 15 to August 18.
 During this time, Jr. Docents are required to volunteer 1-2 days a week from 9:30 am to 4:30 pm.
 A regular schedule will be developed based on each Jr. Docent’s availability.
 Certain exceptions can be made for when a youth is out of town, etc. Outside of those dates, Jr. Docents will have multiple opportunities to volunteer for special events, onsite activities, etc. throughout the rest of the year, mostly during the fall and spring.

 • To apply as a Jr. Docent (either new or returning) a youth must first be registered for the Ross Park Ranger program.
 Click here to learn more.